davidebreso/mkeyb/readme.md

 You can combine /G with /9: `mkeyb it /9 /G`.

-`/G-` diables installation of the INT16 handler even if autodetection decided that it is needed.
+`/G-` disables installation of the INT16 handler even if autodetection decided that it is needed.

 ## Standard and Enhanced keyboards